 Now this story is not a jab at you executives saying that you sit around doing nothing all day, but it does illustrate a common perception that often when you’re that high up, you may not always know everything that goes on below.
 While it is not your job to understand all the technical minutia that makes your company run, it is very common that executives get so busy with their tasks that they turn a blind eye to aspects of their company and hope that everything below operates well enough to allow them to continue to grow their business.
 Enter the topic of the day: Technology Assessments!

-What exactly are technology assessments you ask?
+What exactly are IT assessments you ask?
 Isn’t an IT audit the same thing?

-A technology assessment is a process by which all the hidden secrets of your technology infrastructure are discovered.
+A technology assessment, or IT risk assessment is a process by which all the hidden secrets of your technology infrastructure are discovered and can prove IT assessments are worth the money and time spent.
 From network configuration and vulnerabilities to hardware inventory and hardware aging.
 A technology assessment is different from an IT audit as it is a tool to define the operational status of your company from the technological standpoint, and unlike an audit, is not as concerned with budgetary items revolving around IT.
 This is also different from network and security audits as it covers the full spectrum of the technology employed by an organization.
 While network and security audits are very detailed and focused deep dives into those specific areas, a technology assessment gives you more of a big-picture approach to the company as a whole.
 While it is very detailed itself (it will usually include much of the same info as the network and security audits) it’s purpose is more geared towards the technology heartbeat of the company.
 Below I’ve listed the top five reasons that you, Mr. Executive, need a technology assessment and how each can benefit your company:

 1. A technology assessment discovers things about your company’s technology you may not have known, but need to.